ajithyaasaf/Cedoi-Connect-1/replit.md

   - Maintained client/server separation architecture
   - Firebase integration working with proper fallback to mock data for development
   - All security vulnerabilities addressed with proper environment variable handling
+- **Profile, Settings & Help Pages**:
+  - Created comprehensive Profile page with user information editing and role-based permissions display
+  - Implemented Settings page with theme toggle, notification preferences, and app behavior controls
+  - Added Help & Support page with FAQ section, contact form, and support information
+  - Updated routing in App.tsx to include new pages (/profile, /settings, /help-support)
+  - Enhanced MobileAppHeader dropdown menu with functional navigation to new pages
+  - All pages follow mobile-first responsive design with proper back navigation
-- **Project Status**: Fully migrated and ready for development in Replit environment with consistent branding
+- **Project Status**: Fully migrated and ready for development in Replit environment with complete user management features
 - **Successful Migration from Replit Agent to Replit Environment**:
   - Fixed TypeScript schema inconsistencies (changed `agenda` to `theme` property in Meeting interface)
   - Enhanced Firebase configuration validation and error handling